robintzeng/academic-kickstart/content/project/Eurobot/index.md

 When the robots finish the task, they would get some points.
 The team with higher scores wins.

 I was the software team leader in this contest.
 In our team, we took charge of sensing the world and making the decision for the robot.
-In addition, I also made an indoor positioning system with UWB and Kalman filter which can locate the rival accurately.
+In addition, I made an indoor positioning system with UWB and Kalman filter which can locate the rival accurately.

 ## Video
 {{< youtube Uo4OeNeYvSM >}}